At a glance…

 The program orientation begins every Monday and lasts for 3 days.
 Volunteers need to arrive in Vientiane on the Sunday before orientation.

 After you have registered for the program, please book your flights to arrive at the Wattay International Airport (VTE) in Vientiane.
 Australian travellers are eligible to receive at visa on arrival for a duration of 30 days.
 Your passport must be valid for at least 6 months from date of entry and you need at least two free pages in passport reserved for immigration authorities.
 Your airport pick-up is included in your Program Fee.
+We recommend that volunteers under the age of 18 travel internationally with a notarised letter from their parents to support their documentation.

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in Honkau Village.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.